Systems-Development-and-Frameworks/code_party_kp/README.md

 Delete: delete the todo

 ## Homework - Exercise #5
-WHY?
+### Chosen Scenario - Neo4J and neo4j-graphql-js

+#### Motivation

-Why did we choose the Neo4J and neo4j-graphql-js?
-The Lyon's presentation convinced us to use and learn about this interesting technology.
+Why did we choose Neo4J and neo4j-graphql-js?
+Lyon's presentation convinced us to use and learn about this interesting technology.
 A similar use case like our WebApp was explained very well in the lecture and we would like to go deeper into this technology to understand how our application can look like using the graphs.
 It is also very interesting to see how the elements of the application depend on each other.
 This technology is new for all members, so we would like to explore it further.
 Regarding our use case: Our data can be represented very clearly with Neo4J, at the same time it also can be visualised and explored very well with Neo4J.

 ### Installation Instructions

 We used both variants (local and with Docker).
 Finally, everything runs with Docker in our CI/CD GitHub Actions, but it helped a lot to do a local installation during the implementation, for example when setting up the Neo4j or testing individual methods.

 #### Installing and running neo4j with docker
-1.
+1. Install docker manually
-- Install docker manually and configure it (If you are using `macOS` in combination with [homebrew](https://brew.sh/), you can just run)
+- `macOS` in combination with [homebrew](https://brew.sh/)
 ```bash
 brew install docker
 brew install virtualbox